Download the PHP package craftcms/shopify without Composer

 Query by the product’s handle, in Shopify.

-:rotating_light: This is not a reliable means to fetch a specific product, as the value may change during a synchronization.
-If you want a permanent reference to a product, consider using the Shopify product field.
+[!WARNING] This is not a reliable means to fetch a specific product, as the value may change during a synchronization.
+If you want to store a permanent reference to a product, consider using the Shopify product field to relate it by element ID.

 productType